 Public shaming has existed for thousands of years, but in this day and age, social media has taken on the responsibility of carrying it out.
 Monica Lewinsky, who was one of the first people to experience intense public shaming by the media and survive the scrutiny, gave a highly interesting Ted Talk on the matter back in 2015 (almost twenty years after the scandal that ruined her career and nearly destroyed her life).

 Lindsey Stone, another victim of public shaming, albeit this time through social media, posted a picture on Facebook that turned her life upside-down.
-The picture—posted as a joke—went viral, as people found her humor to be extremely offensive.
+The picture—posted online as a joke—went viral, as people found her humor to be extremely offensive.
 3000 people signed a petition to get her fired from her job, and 30000 liked a Facebook page that demanded the same.

-She was fired by her employer right away and received many rape and death threats, and countless nasty and aggressive comments.
+She was fired by her employer right away and received death threats and countless nasty and aggressive comments about getting sexually assaulted.
 She got deeply depressed and experienced severe insomnia in the aftermath and wasn’t able to leave her house for an entire year.
-Just another example of people’s lives ruined by the internet.

 Cyber-Suicide